 Oh, so the Pope abolished Limbo, did he?

-There’s been a bit of a controversy, recently, on the subject of Limbo.
-One of my friends claimed, in his blog, somewhat simplistically, that the Pope had abolished it.
+it.
 I’ve also thought Limbo a fascinating subject, probably because I’ve very often desperately wanted to be in Limbo myself.
 And, after all, Limbo is a subject that should be of concern to everyone,because ending up there is something that happens rather easily.

 I replied to this friend that the Pope hadn’t abolished Limbo.
 If nothing else, this is because although belief in Limbo is common, the Roman Catholic church has never formally proclaimed its existence as a dogma in which its membership must believe.
-It’s true that the Pope had expressed positions about the subject, in a personal capacity, before he was elected to the papacy, in 1984, when he was Prefect of the Congregation for the Doctrine of the Faith1.
+It’s true that the Pope had expressed positions about the subject, in a personal capacity, before he was elected to the papacy, in 1984, when he was Prefect of the Congregation for the Doctrine of the Faith 1.
 The views then expressed, however you interpret them, in any event aren’t binding on the Church, nor on the Pope that he subsequently became.

-More recently, however, the Pope did authorize publication of a report that expresses, in line with the 1992 Cathechism2, the hope that children aged under seven who die unbaptized—and thus marked by original sin, yet are too young to have committed mortal sin, might not merely remain in a state of happiness compatible with their lack of personal guilt, though confined at the very edge of Paradise, full access to the latter being reserved for those who acquired a state of grace through baptism and subsequently maintained or recovered that status:
+More recently, however, the Pope did authorize publication of a report that expresses, in line with the 1992 Cathechism 2, the hope that children aged under seven who die unbaptized—and thus marked by original sin, yet are too young to have committed mortal sin, might not merely remain in a state of happiness compatible with their lack of personal guilt, though confined at the very edge of Paradise, full access to the latter being reserved for those who acquired a state of grace through baptism and subsequently maintained or recovered that status:

 Conversely, when a child under seven years of age dies baptized, bells are rung and white ornaments are used for the funeral, since in this case one is absolutely certain that Heaven has just received a new angel in its bosom, which is a cause for celebration, rather than mourning, for anyone who holds that belief.
 This does not, however, mean that unbaptized children, if a similar tragedy were to be visited upon their families, or even virtuous pagans, to use a traditional term that has regained relevance in recent times owing to the spread of religious indifferentism, will be confined to Limbo, or worse, rather than Heaven.